 However, even with the very best pastoral care in place, nowhere is immune from what’s happening in society as a whole.
 If anxiety and stress are issues in the wider world, it’s reasonable to expect that they will be present at school.
 For example, body image increasingly affects both boys and girls, who are all under the spotlight of social media.

 To build self-esteem, pupils are encouraged to make the most of the many wonderful opportunities that are offered to them.
 Sport and adventure promote resilience; drama, dance, art and music feed creativity; trips and visits set the world of school in a broader context.
-Importantly, all these activities build confidence, encourage tolerance and can promote the relationship between hard work and great results.
+Importantly, all these activities build confidence, develop character and can promote the relationship between hard work and great results.
+We aim to equip our pupils with lessons for life, not simply lessons.
+Pupils need to learn about themselves and their strengths and weaknesses.
+They should not be afraid of taking risks in case of failure but should value every experience for what it teaches them about themselves and others.

 But we also have to expect the unexpected, because life is always unpredictable.
 It is equally important to be aware that the wealth of choice can itself become a pressure and that growing young people can take on too much.
 This is about striking a balance between care and personal development.

-We are here to help each pupil find out more about themselves, enjoy success beyond the classroom, make lasting friendships and experience inevitable failures in a safe context.
 Our aim is to guide and support every pupil so that when they walk out of the school gates for the last time, they look back with many happy memories and few regrets.
-In the end it is about equipping children and young people with the tools to leave us as happy, secure young adults who are ready to take their place in the world.
+In the end it is about equipping children and young people with the tools to leave us as happy, secure young adults who are ready to take their place in the world

 Subscribe / latest articles and news from our schools